gameduell/duell/README.md

 If you are using this command for the first time, the plugin 'emptyProject' is probabyl not installed, so let the tool install it.
 After this plugin was successfully checked out, enter a certain project name for your test project or confirm the predefined name.

-Switch to that folder afterwards.
 `$ cd 'PROJECT_NAME'`

 `$ duell build html5`

 After the tool updated the project and checked the dependencies the cretain 'duellbuildhtml5' library needs to be checked out from the repository.
-After the build process you will have an 'Export' folder in your project '.../PROJECT_NAME/Export'.
-You will find the html5 files in '.../PROJECT_NAME/Export/html5/web'.
+After the build process you will have an 'Export' folder where you can find the created html5 files '.../PROJECT_NAME/Export/html5/web'.

 **Hint:** If you run `$ duell build html5 -browser` the application will run in your default browser.
-You should be able to checkout a dummy trace inside your browser console.
+To be confirmed that your application is working, checkout your browser console.